-Between 2009 and 2013, UBS acted as a non-exclusive manufacturer of blood glucose test strips for LifeScan's OneTouch® Verio® blood glucose testing product.
-With effect from December 31, 2013, UBS ceased the manufacture of the OneTouch® Verio® blood glucose test strips for LifeScan.
+Between 2009 and 2013, we acted as a non-exclusive manufacturer of blood glucose test strips for LifeScan's OneTouch® Verio® blood glucose testing product.
+With effect from December 31, 2013, we ceased the manufacture of the OneTouch® Verio® blood glucose test strips for LifeScan.
 Manufacture of the OneTouch® Verio® strips has been transitioned to LifeScan's existing facility in Inverness, Scotland.
-We currently do not manufacture any other products and do not expect to generate revenues from products until we are able to manufacture test strips pursuant to the Supply Agreement with Siemens.
+We commenced manufacture of the PT-INR test strips on behalf of Siemens during the third quarter of 2014.